As smartphones become more and more ubiquitous in today’s world, questions arise as to how they affect mindfulness.

 Take A Break!

-Omvana is an iOS and android app (as well as a web app) which connects you with all sorts of meditation tracks.
-It can be downloaded for free and includes several tracks which are completely free, while others can be bought.
+Omvana is an iOS app that provides over 50 guided meditation tracks plus sleep sounds.
+It can be downloaded for free and includes several tracks that are completely free, while others can be bought.

 These meditation tracks can range from simple meditation music to fully-guided meditation tracks.
+You can even customize your meditations with any of their over 200 ambient tracks.
 Omvana is a good solution for people who are not sure if they want to spend money on a meditation app, as several different tracks can be sampled for free.

-“Premium” meditations can be accessed with a subscription that costs either $9.99 a month, $59.99 a year, or $149.99 for a lifetime subscription.
-While those subscription costs might look steep to some, there are several free aspects of the app that can be sampled before having to spend a dime.
+“Premium” meditations can be accessed with a subscription for premium access.
+While the subscription costs might look steep to some, there are several free aspects of the app that can be sampled before having to spend a dime.